 Current Cast Members

-As of 2019, Bagans and Goodwin remain on Ghost Adventures along with two new members, Billy Tolley and Jay Wasley.
-Tolley is a former club DJ who now works as the audio technician with the Ghost Adventures crew.
+Bagans and Goodwin are still on Ghost Adventures.
+In 2009, they were joined by Billy Tolley, and Jay Wasley, who are still with the show.
+Tolley is a former club DJ and serves as the audio technician with the Ghost Adventures crew.
 Walsley has an extensive background in cinema and television.
 On the show, he is an investigator.

 It Started With the Ghost Adventures Documentary